 You can spray some cinnamon powder on the bird feeder.
 Squirrels cannot tolerate the cinnamon smell and will quickly disappear from the birdfeeder.

 But remember to add cinnamon powder in almost 4-7 days because wind and sunlight can fade its smell.
 You can prepare a squirrel repellant spray by adding cinnamon oil.
-Take a spray bottle and add water and a few drops of cinnamon oil and peppermint oil.
+Add water and a few drops of cinnamon and peppermint oil in a spray bottle.
 Mix it all and either spray directly on the birdfeeder or add a few drops on a cotton ball and keep it on the birdfeeder.
 The combination will work wonders in repelling squirrels.

 7. Urine Smell Of Certain Animals

 The urine smell of certain animals, like foxes and coyotes, will help keep squirrels away from the birdfeeder.
 You can easily get it online at an affordable price.
-You have to spray them on the birdfeeder daily to keep squirrels in control.
+You must spray them on the birdfeeder daily to keep squirrels in control.